Yasso9/safi/README.md

 # Safi

 A minimalist, distraction-free text editor for markdown files.
-Built with Nuxt 4, Vue 3, and CodeMirror 6, Safi provides a clean, mobile-friendly interface focused on your content.
+Safi provides a clean, mobile-friendly interface focused on your content.

 ## Features

 - Minimalist, distraction-free interface
-- Mobile-first design with touch-friendly interactions
-- File-based storage with markdown support
+- Markdown file-based storage in the server
-- Syntax highlighting and markdown editing features
-- Keyboard shortcuts for efficient workflow
+- Shortcuts for efficient workflow
+- Focus mode for deep work
-- Dark mode support
+- Light and Dark mode support
-- Direct file system access for portability

 ## Quick Start with Docker